Vandivier/afterecon/content/2014-11-14-there-is-not-a-government-shutdown.md

 ---
-title: There is Not a Government Shutdown
+title: "There is Not a Government Shutdown"
 date: 2014-11-14 16:03:33
 author: John Vandivier
 ---